gitlabhq/gitlabhq/PROCESS.md

 then this is a regression in 10.5.
 If 10.5.1 then fixes that, but 10.5.3 somehow reintroduces the bug, then this bug is still a regression in 10.5.

+In addition, if a regression appears in 10.5.0 for example and we are no longer doing regular patch releases for 10.5 versions, the fix will not be patched for the subsequent releases unless it is critical.
+In the event that the fix needs to be patched for the subsequent releases, an [exception request](#asking-for-an-exception) can be made.

 Because GitLab.com runs release candidates of new releases, a regression can be reported in a release before its 'official' release date on the 22nd of the month.
 When we say 'the most recent monthly release', this can refer to either